—In all myths, dolphins represent the merciful side of the deep and dangerous ocean.

 —Lead discussion emphasizing concepts and objectives of this lesson plan.

-—Time required is about two to three weeks.
+—Time required is about three days.